athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Sky King's Tomb/Hyphae Tyrant.md

 abilities_mid:
   - name: ""
   - name: "Spore Burst"
-    desc: " (healing,void) When a hyphae tyrant dies, a burst of primal energy explodes from its body in a 30-foot emanation, restoring 3d8 to each fungus creature and dealing 3d8 void damage (basic Fortitude save) to each non-fungus creature in the area.
+    desc: " (healing,void) When a hyphae tyrant dies, a burst of primal energy explodes from its body in a @Template[emanation|distance:30], restoring 3d8 to each fungus creature and dealing 3d8 void damage (basic Fortitude save) to each non-fungus creature in the area.
 This area is filled with fungus, becoming difficult terrain."

 attacks:
   - name: ""